 Contact a New York City 9/11 VCF Attorney

 If your loved one was a responder or survivor who passed away as a result of a 9/11-related cancer, illness, or injury, you may be entitled to compensation from the VCF.
 The Dearie Law Firm, P.C. has over a decade of experience helping the families of firefighters, police officers, EMTs, construction workers, office workers, residents, and anyone present at Ground Zero or in the NYC Exposure Zone file 9/11 wrongful death claims.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.